Database Concepts#

 Rule 3:

 As noted earlier site is a near match in concept to the css3.0 table with the same name, but channel is is more than its closes analog in css3.0 called sitechan.
 The key difference between channel and sitechan is that channel contains not just orientation information, but may contain all the metadata needed to define the response characteristics of the channel to which it is linked.
 We stress may because for a generic processing system response information must be optional.
 Traditional reflection processing has, at best, only limited response information (e.g. the sensor corner frequency is an optional parameter in SEGY) and a large fraction of processing functions have not need for detailed response data.
 In contrast, some common applications like moment tensor inversions and surface wave dispersion measurements demand detailed response metadata.
 We address this problem by leaning heavily on the existing infrastructure for handling response data in obspy.
 That is, obspy defines a python class they call Inventory.
 The Inventory class is a complicated data structure that is best thought of, in fact, as a image of the data structure defined by an FDSN StationXML file.
 Embedded in that mess is the response data, but obspy has build a clean api to obtain the response information from the Inventory.
-In MsPASS we handle this problem by storing a pickle image of the Inventory object related to that channel.
-(TO DO: our current implementation may not be correct on this point. see discussion)
+In MsPASS we handle this problem by storing a pickle image of the Response object related to that channel.

 The source collection has much in common with site, but has two fundamental differences: (1) the origin time of each source needs to be specified, and (2) multiple estimates are frequently available for the same source.